idaholab/TMAP8/doc/content/verification_and_validation/ver-1kc-2.md

 The concentration ratios for T$_2$, H$_2$, and HT between enclosures 1 and 2, shown in [ver-1kc-2_concentration_ratio_T2_k10], [ver-1kc-2_concentration_ratio_H2_k10], and [ver-1kc-2_concentration_ratio_HT_k10], demonstrate that the results obtained with TMAP8 are consistent with the analytical results derived from the sorption law for $K \sqrt{RT} = 10$.

-As shown in [ver-1kc-2_mass_conservation_k10], mass is conserved between the two enclosures over time for all species.
-The variation in mass is only $0.4$ % for T$_2$ and H$_2$.
+As shown in [ver-1kc-2_mass_conservation_k10], mass is conserved between the two enclosures over time.
+The variation in mass is only $0.2$ %.
 This variation in mass can be further minimized by refining the mesh, i.e., increasing the number of segments in the domain.

 !media comparison_ver-1kc-2.py
        image_name=ver-1kc-2_comparison_time_k10.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1kc-2_comparison_time_k10
-       caption=Evolution of species concentration over time governed by Sieverts' law with $K = 10/\sqrt{RT}$.
+       caption=Evolution of species concentration over time governed by Sieverts' law with $K = 10/\sqrt{RT}$ and $\eta = \sqrt{2K_1/K_2}$.

 !media comparison_ver-1kc-2.py
        image_name=ver-1kc-2_equilibrium_constant_k10.png